qmau94/quick-notes/java 8 se/chapter1.md

 - There are only three rules to remember for legal identifiers:
   - The name must begin with a letter or the symbol $ or \_.
   - Subsequent characters may also be numbers.
   - You cannot use the same name as a Java _reserved word_.
-As you might imagine, a reserved word is a keyword that Java has reserved so that you are not allowed to use it.
-Remember that Java is case sensitive, so you can use versions of the keywords that only differ in case.
+Java is case sensitive, so you can use versions of the keywords that only differ in case.
 Please don’t, though.

 - Reserved words are

-  abstract assert boolean break byte case catch char class const* continue default do double else enum extends false final finally float for goto* if implements import instanceof int interface long native new null package private protected public return short static
+>  abstract assert boolean break byte case catch char class const continue default do double else enum extends false final finally float for goto if implements import instanceof int interface long native new null package private protected public return short static